 A few alternatives are worth a quick look depending on how you work.

-Pipedrive has a cleaner, more pipeline-focused interface than HubSpot.
+A cleaner, more pipeline-focused interface than HubSpot.
 Consultants who think in stages and movement, rather than in accounts and relationships, often prefer it.
 The free tier is more limited, and the cheapest paid plan starts at around fifteen dollars per user per month.

-Capsule is the lightest of the established CRMs.
+The lightest of the established CRMs.
 It does the basics well and stays out of your way.
 A reasonable choice for a consultant who wants something simpler than HubSpot and does not foresee scaling beyond a solo practice.

-Salesforce is the wrong answer.
+The wrong answer.
 Skip it unless you are running a consulting firm with twenty plus people and a dedicated ops function.

 The most common mistake at this stage is treating the CRM choice as the decision that matters most.
 It is not.
 The decision that matters most is whether you build a habit of writing the context down, in whatever tool you trust to remember it.
 The CRM is just where the structured part of that context lives.